 Recently, the subject of competition came up while I was chatting with some female running friends of mine.
 I have run multiple marathons and find that the marathon distance is the true test of competing against yourself.
 It is the toughest and most challenging distance to complete because you will always be teetering on the edge of being over trained and getting injured during the training.
-Not to mention the race itself and what can happen to you during it.
+Not to mention the race distance itself and what can happen to you during it.
+You will want to quit many times during the race and you will mentally need to be prepared to overcome that feeling.

 I told my friends that I liked playing a game with runners and counting runners I passed in the last six miles of the marathon.
 The reaction by friends to my comments was that they were not that competitive and would not implement this strategy.